HOWTO

 IMA CA Key and Certificate

 The IMA CA key signs the IMA Signing Key and Certificate, which is used to sign files.
-The IMA CA certificate is installed on the .machine keyring.
+The IMA CA certificate is installed on the .builtin_trusted_keys, .secondary_trusted_keys, or .machine keyring.

 Note: This requires secure boot to be enabled, and CONFIG_INTEGRITY_PLATFORM_KEYRING and CONFIG_INTEGRITY_CA_MACHINE_KEYRING_MAX set.